google/guava/README-typetools.md

 git pull https://github.com/google/guava v25.1
 ```

-Use latest Checker Framework version by changing `pom.xml` and `guava/pom.xml`.
+Use the latest Checker Framework version by changing `pom.xml` and `guava/pom.xml`.

 To upload to Maven Central